yiisoft/yii2/docs/guide/db-active-record.md

 }
 ```

-The usage of relations declared with a junction table is the same as normal relations.
+The usage of relations declared with a junction table is the same as that of normal relations.
 For example,

 ```php
 // SELECT * FROM `order` WHERE `id` = 100